Can We Really Do "Anything"? (According to Philippians 4:13) Why Tension in the Word is Needed.

 “The greater the tension, the more acute the sound.”
 From Websters 1828 app

-For starters, that statement alone makes a compelling case in answer to the question, “are prophets for today?” but that’s not my purpose here.
-My purpose, rather, is to examine five Scriptures that must be read, viewed, and understood in the context of another Scripture that holds it in a proper tension.
-One without the other and the tension is lost, like a broken string on an instrument that cannot produce a proper note.
+Accordingly, here’s a brief synopsis of four Scriptures that are best read, viewed, and understood in the context of another Scripture to hold it in its proper place.
+Each one of the Scriptures pulls on the other and together a greater weight of truth and wholeness is produced.
+There is tension between the two verses, but there is truth in the tension.
+One verse without the other and the proper tension is lost, like a broken string on an instrument that cannot produce a proper note.
 Rather than a skewed or lost sound however, a potentially skewed viewpoint is produced; or in the worst-case scenario, a skewed doctrine when it stands alone without the harmony of the whole word or at least another word to help hold the word in its proper place.
 I’ll start with my favorite example:

 But as it is written: “Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him” (1 Corinthians 2:9).
 Before I continue I sat through an entire sermon on this verse last summer, before I thankfully found my place to call home for fellowship purposes.
 On and on the preacher preached, as if we were stuck in this place of perpetual unknowing (and according to this pastor a complete unknowing of all things pertaining to the Lord and His ways).
 Well, anyone with a study Bible can read the notes and see this is a reference and a partial quote from Isaiah 64:4: “For since the beginning of the world men have not heard nor perceived by the ear, nor has the eye seen any God besides You, who acts for the one who waits for Him.”